Ally executives brush off worries over loss of GM business

 Ally, which was formerly GM’s financing arm before being spun off last decade, has been striving for years to win business from a wider array of carmakers.
 The share of its lending that came from non- GM or Chrysler dealers grew 45 percent in 2014 compared to 2013.
 Carpenter estimates that every 1 percent increase in business with these dealers is worth about $2.5 billion new loans.

-Among other car brands, Ford Motor Co (F.N) accounted for 22 percent of Ally’s loans in 2014, while Nissan Motor Co Ltd (7201.T) and Maserati each accounted for around 10 percent.
+Among other car brands, Ford Motor Co accounted for 22 percent of Ally’s loans in 2014, while Nissan Motor Co Ltd and Maserati each accounted for around 10 percent.

 That diversification strategy helped Ally’s lending in the fourth quarter grow to $9 billion, 10 percent more than the same period a year ago.
 In all, Ally’s fourth-quarter net income for common shareholders rose to $109 million, or 23 cents per share, from a loss of $344 million, or 78 cents per share, in the fourth quarter of 2013.